icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 #### GTFS Realtime (and Other Real-time API) Archival Tools

-- [GTFS-realtime to SQL](https://github.com/OpenMobilityData/GtfsRealTimeToSql) - Parses a GTFS-RealTime feed into an SQL database (used in [OpenMobilityData.org](https://openmobilitydata.org))
 - [gtfsrdb](https://github.com/CUTR-at-USF/gtfsrdb) - A Python tool that supports reading and archiving GTFS-realtime feeds into a database
 - [retro-gtfs](https://github.com/SAUSy-Lab/retro-gtfs) - A Python application that collects real-time data from the Nextbus API and archives it into the GTFS format (i.e., retrospective GTFS).
 - [Transi](https://gitlab.com/cutr-at-usf/transi) - A Cloud-native GTFS-RT/GTFS archiving system.